2019 Paul Hunter Classic: Tournament format

 The 2019 Paul Hunter Classic was a professional snooker tournament held on 24 and 25 August 2019 at the Stadthalle in Fürth, Germany.
 Having been a ranking event since 2010, the event was changed to an invitational basis, with no ranking points allocated.
 This was because the WPBSA did not want to finance a ranking event with 128 players with a small prize fund.
 Independent promoter Dragonstars Event Management promoted the event providing the prize money, then the WPBSA added their sanction to the event.
 The Paul Hunter Classic was named after deceased snooker professional, Paul Hunter, who won the event in 2004, before passing in 2006.
 A total of 15 players were invited to compete in the event, with one qualifier, who had won a qualifying event featuring 36 participants.
 13-year-old Iulian Boiko won the qualifying event, defeating Barry Pinches in the final 3–2.
 Pinches also had the highest break of qualifying, a 109.

 The defending champion of the event was Kyren Wilson, having defeated Peter Ebdon 4–2 in the previous year's final.
 Wilson was invited to compete in the event.
 Both Shaun Murphy and Matthew Stevens were invited to play but pulled out of the event.
 They were replaced by Ricky Walden and Gary Wilson respectively.
 Murphy later revealed that he pulled out of the event due to tearing his Achilles tendon, dancing to Disney's Greatest Hits.
 All matches held in the event were played as best-of-7-.

-An exhibition Speed Cup event featuring the same players was played concurrently with the main event, with matches played as best-of-5-frames.
-The players were also against the clock.
-Gary Wilson won this event, defeating David Gilbert in the final 3–0.
-The event was broadcast online-only on the Eurosport Player.